evo-biomech/replicAnt/docs/troubleshooting.md

 > generator performance, please raise an **issue** and let us know, so we can expand this list!_)

+---

+### Found a Fix?
+Let us know!
+> **If you discover further methods to counter frequent crashes, please raise an issue to let us know, so we can add your discoveries to our troubleshooting guide!**

+---

 ## 2. "root" bone in armature prevents assigning skeletal mesh

 As of **Blender 2.93.2**, the following solution which allows you to use ANY name for your armature and export without